 Just when we thought they couldn’t do any better – they did!
 In 2019, Barking & Dagenham retained both their London Girls’ League and Essex county titles AND made up for the previous year’s Southern Counties Cup heartbreak by defeating Gloucester 3-0 in the final at Oxford City F.C.
 Skipper Ellie-Mae Morgan ended the season as the district all-time leading appearance maker with an impressive 52 runouts for her district.

 COVID-19 disrupted the next two seasons, however the BAD girls were still able to reach the Southern Counties Cup final for the third time in four attempts in 2021 and made it a hat-trick of LGL titles, sharing the trophy with joint winners Woking.

-Thirteen years on, and Barking & Dagenham continue to go from strength-to-strength.
+Fifteen years on, and Barking & Dagenham continue to go from strength-to-strength.